ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 The rotor count was incorrect which meant that control surfaces like elevons were scaled incorrectly.
 This was the main reason for really bad SITL performance
 ### Antipattern Category
+New:Hard-coded-timing
 ### Keyword
 performance
 ### Note
+Rotor count was set incorrectly to 8 instead of 5.

 ## Commit #391
 ### Hash